- SportPesa shuts down Kenyan operations

 Even though some headway was made in the issue in August, which SportPesa described as ‘positive discussions,’ no solution has been reached.
 Now, the operator is considering suspending operations completely rather than operate under the new back tax system.

 On September 19, the Kenyan Parliament’s Finance Committee proposed a 20% back tax to apply for the 2019/2020 budget, which was already 10% than a previously suggested tax in June.
-MPs rallied around the new tax and the measure was passed on September 25, setting in motion one of the most vocal disputes in the history of the country insofar as sports betting is concerned.
+MPs rallied around the new tax and the measure was passed on September 25, setting in motion one of the most vocal disputes in the history of the country insofar as sports betting in Kenya is concerned.

 On October 4, the company official stated that it would be shutting down its business – provisionally for the time being.
 Yet, 453 employees are let-go, which is almost the entire staff.
 The company also warned that by forcing SportPesa’s hand to quit the country, that would negatively impact the government’s budget.

 Here’s what a SportPesa spokesperson had to say about the recent developments, speaking to iGamingBusiness.com, a daily journal focusing on the business side of the industry: